deadalusai/rust-for-csharp-developers/presentation.md

 07. No dangling pointers!
 08. No segfaults!
 09. Entirely statically checked
-10. LLVM backend
-11. Cross-platform (Support for MSVC toolchain just released)
+10. Cross-platform (Support for MSVC toolchain just released)

 ---